Bite Adjustment

 Adjustment to relieve symptoms: Wear overtime can bring your teeth out of natural occlusion by removing structure from the tops of the teeth.
 We start by diagnosing the cause of wear, then restoring the teeth to natural occlusion with biomimetic bonding protocols.

 Dahl appliance: For patients who require greater adjustment in the position of their jaw, we use a Dahl appliance, non-invasive bite adjustment that allows you to try out your new bite over time before having your teeth restored to the new position.
-Composite is added to your back teeth to bring your jaw in the the new position, so none of your natural tooth structure is removed and the appliance is entirely removable.
+Composite is added to that backs of your front teeth to bring your jaw in the the new position, so none of your natural tooth structure is removed and the appliance is completely additive.
+Once the new position is deemed successful, your teeth will be restored for full mouth occlusion.